DigonIO/scheduler/doc/pages/examples/timezones.rst

 .. warning:: **Mixing of offset-naive and offset-aware** `datetime.time` **and**
     `datetime.datetime` **objects is not supported.**

-    If a :class:`~scheduler.core.Scheduler` is initialized with a timezone, all `datetime.time`, `datetime.datetime` and :class:`~scheduler.job.Job` objects require timezones.
+    If a |Scheduler| is initialized with a timezone, all `datetime.time`, `datetime.datetime` and
+    |Job| objects require timezones.
-    Vice versa a :class:`~scheduler.core.Scheduler` without timezone informations does not support `datetime` or :class:`~scheduler.job.Job` objects with timezones.
+    Vice versa a |Scheduler| without timezone informations does not support `datetime` or |Job| objects with timezones.

-For demonstration purposes, we will create a :class:`~scheduler.core.Scheduler` with :class:`~scheduler.job.Job`\ s defined in different timezones of the world.
+For demonstration purposes, we will create a |Scheduler| with
+|Job|\ s defined in different timezones of the world.

 First create the timezones of a few known cities and a useful function to schedule.